canonical/ubuntu-pro-client/docs/references/api.rst

                - Code the user will see in the UI when confirming the Magic Attach
              * - ``token``
                - ``str``
-               - Magic Token used by the tooling to continue the operation
+               - Magic Token that can be used in either `u.pro.attach.magic.revoke.v1`_ or `u.pro.attach.magic.wait.v1`_
              * - ``expires``
                - ``str``
                - Timestamp of the Magic Attach process expiration